susam/emacs4cl/README.md

 ### Install Packages

-This section is essential to Common Lisp programming with Emacs.
-The following points describe how we automate the installation of Emacs packages we need:
+The following points describe how we automate the installation of Emacs packages we need.
+These points are essential to Common Lisp programming with Emacs:

   - The following code disables TLS 1.3 to work around a known bug in GNU Emacs versions 26.1 and 26.2: